 Getting a supportive sports bra that offers enough coverage and structure to keep you in place is key.
 For those with larger chests, choosing a high-support sports bra is recommended.
 Even though the class might be low-impact, the variety of movements require support.

-A staple in any yoga outfit is the yoga pants.
-Yoga leggings come in different styles — high-waisted, crops, capris, flared, tights and more.
-Experiment with these different styles to see if you have a preference
+A staple in any yoga outfit is the yoga trousers.
+Yoga leggings come in different styles—high-waisted, crops, capris, flared, tights and more.
+Experiment with these different styles to see if you have a preference.

-But go for yoga-specific pants or leggings.
-They’ll be more flexible, allowing you to move comfortably through a full range of motion due to their stretchy fabric.
+But go for yoga-specific trousers or leggings.
+They'll be more flexible, allowing you to move comfortably through a full range of motion due to their stretchy fabric.

-For many yogis, a pair of yoga pants and a sports bra is all they need to bring them to their yoga mat.
+For many yogis, a pair of yoga trousers and a sports bra is all they need to bring with them to their yoga mat.
 But some prefer the extra coverage of yoga tops.